 As witness in a court of appeal

-Witnesses are entitled to a fee also in a court of appeal.
+In certain situations, testimonies recorded in the district court can be listened to in a main hearing of a court of appeal.
+Witnesses are entitled to receive a fee also in a court of appeal.